 Before you flush the toilet, it's a good idea to neutralize the acid.
 You can use a cup of baking soda to achieve this goal.
 Add it slowly to the liquid solution in the bottom of the bowl and stir it with a paint-stirring stick.

 Now it's time to flush the toilet to see if the acid did its job.
-You should see a significant difference in the flushing action if the syphon jet hole was clogged with deposits.
+If deposits clogged the syphon jet hole, you should see a significant difference in the flushing action.
 The acid will not hurt the toilet bowl or the plumbing drain pipes.